 Air Cleaners (purifiers) – which one to buy?

-Smoke haze has been around since early November and people are getting sick of the poor air quality impacting their health and wellbeing.
-We know people have been desperate for any reprieve of the smoke, including purchasing air purifiers to try to keep the smoke at bay and to create clean air shelters in their home.
+We know that during the 2019/2020 Black Summer Bushfires people were desperate for any reprieve from the smoke, including purchasing air purifiers which were in high demand to try to keep the smoke at bay and to create clean air shelters in their home.

 What do air purifiers do?